23 Google Shopping Product Feed Optimization Tips for 2024

 1. Product ID

 The Product ID attribute is a unique identifier for each product in your Google Shopping product feed.
-It is used to identify your products in Google Shopping search results and to match your products with other product feeds.
+It is used to identify your products in Google Shopping search results and match them with other product feeds.

 There are a few things you can do to optimize your Google Shopping feed for the Product ID attribute: